EURO GOVT-Bunds rise on caution over Greece, Spain

 By Kirsten Donovan

-LONDON, Nov 23 (Reuters) - German government bonds edged up and yields on peripheral bonds rose on Friday as investors took profits on a rally in Greek and other riskier debt that has banked on a positive conclusion to Athens’ latest aid talks.
+LONDON, Nov 23 (Reuters) - German government bonds edged up and yields on peripheral bonds rose on Friday as uncertainty over Greek aid talks and a regional election in Spain led investors to cut their exposure to risk.

-Greece and its creditors looked to be inching closer to a deal on Friday, leaving German Bunds on track for their first week of losses in more than a month.
+But expectations Greece would soon secure the next tranche of its aid package meant low-risk German Bunds were still on track for their first weekly loss in five weeks.

-But there is still ground to cover to ensure more aid is released to Athens on Monday and investors did not want to leave themselves exposed to that or a regional election in Spain over the weekend.

-The transfer of 44 billion euros of funds has been delayed by disagreements between the European Union and the International Monetary Fund over how to make government debt sustainable.
+The release of 44 billion euros of funds has been delayed by disagreements between the European Union and the International Monetary Fund over how to make Greece’s debt sustainable.

-A senior Greek official said on Friday lenders had agreed on new measures to cut the debt further but it still had to bridge a 10 billion euro funding gap to gain the IMF’s approval .
+A senior government official said on Friday Greece’s international lenders had agreed on new measures to cut the debt further but it still had to bridge a 10 billion euro funding gap to gain the IMF’s approval.

 Market reaction was muted.
 Analysts said that with the likelihood of a deal already more or less priced in, more concrete news would be needed.